Estevenson1994/CV/README.md

 #### Makers Academy (December 2018 - March 2019)

-- Accepted as a Fellow on the highly selective 12 week intensive coding bootcamp
+- Accepted as a Fellow on the highly selective 12 week intensive coding bootcamp where the
 - Curious and passionate about code. [to be completed]
 - Fast, independent learner [to be completed]
 - Great collaborator [to be completed]